php-fig/fig-standards/proposed/http.md

     /**
      * Get the size of the stream if known
      *
-     * @return int|null Returns the size in bytes if known, or null if unknown */ public function getSize();
+     * @return int|bool Returns the size in bytes if known, or false if unknown */ public function getSize();